mikelikejordan/student-performance-regression/README.md

 ## How to Run
 1. Clone the repo: `git clone https://github.com/mikelikejordan/student-performance-regression.git`
 2. Download the dataset from Kaggle and place it in the project directory as `StudentsPerformance.csv`.
+Ensure the file name matches exactly as the script expects this specific name.
 3. Install dependencies: `pip install pandas scikit-learn matplotlib`
 4. Run the script: `python stud_perf_regress_proj_refined.py`